 Ethics are deeply personal.
 When a blogger collaborates with a brand, they then become an ambassador for them.

-2. You Need a Better Email Pitch
+2. Write a Better Email Pitch

 OK, this is a topic I could write several articles about – don’t mess up the pitch email.